-The school campus is meticulously maintained, by a custodial staff of four and all staff members and students take pride in their clean, hazard free campus.
+The school campus is maintained by a custodial staff of two and a half and all staff members and students take pride in their clean, hazard free campus.
 Staff members are well trained to report potential safety hazards immediately.
-Reported incidents of vandalism have decreased in recent years.
 In rare cases of vandalism, the custodian follows a procedure for reporting to school personnel and makes every effort to repair the damage prior to the arrival of students.